MangosMustard67/just-my-own-gecko-codes-._./Konami Code (GCN).md

 start_code:
 cmpwi r12, 0xB (See if we're on the start press) bne end (Otherwise, end the code) lmw r2, -0x1C10(sp) (THIS is where the magic happens.
-The game code after this will try to read from invalid memory (0x00000000), Causing panic handlers on Dolphin & a nice sound for Dolphin AND wii! :3)
+The game code after this will try to read from invalid memory (0x00000000), Causing panic handlers on Dolphin & a niiiice sound for Dolphin AND wii! :3)

 end:
 ```